rjbrown57/binman/Readme.md

  Current "known" repos are:

 * kubernetes/kubernetes
-  * Please note this is currently harcoded to fetch kubectl.
+  * Please note this is currently hardcoded to fetch kubectl.
 If you want a different binary set additional `repo: kubernetes/kubernetes` and specify the url field for each additional binary.
 * helm/helm
 * hashicorp/terraform
 * hashicorp/vault